JayTwoLab/QSLogLib/README.md

 {
     QCoreApplication mainApp(argc, argv);

-    // Add these lines at the beginning of your program.
-    // The devices and formatters are automatically deleted by SLogLib. using namespace QSLogLib;
+    using namespace QSLogLib;

-    addLoggingDevice( new ConsoleLogger(new NullFormatter) );
-    addLoggingDevice( new FileLogger("foo.log", new DetailedFormatter) );
+    // add logging device for console and file addLoggingDevice( new ConsoleLogger(new NullFormatter) ); // Console + nullFormat addLoggingDevice( new FileLogger("foo.log", new DetailedFormatter) ); // File + detailedFormat

     // The following line writes the message to both console and file. int a = 10;